Rick Mount

-Richard Carl Mount (born January 5, 1947) is a former American basketball player in the American Basketball Association (ABA).
-He was the first high school athlete to be featured on the cover of Sports Illustrated.
+Richard Carl Mount (born January 5, 1947) is an American former professional basketball player who played for Purdue University from 1966 to 1970 as well as the American Basketball Association (ABA).
+Mount played basketball at Lebanon Senior High School in Lebanon, Indiana, during which time he became the first high school boy representing a team sport to appear on the cover of Sports Illustrated.

 Early life

 Rick Mount's father, Pete, was an avid basketball player who intended Rick to learn the game as well.
 He cut out the bottom of a peanut can so Rick could shoot tennis balls through it.
-Rick's first time playing with an official basketball goal was during the fourth grade.
-He was known to beat 8th and 9th graders.
+Rick's first time playing with an official basketball goal was during the fourth grade at which time he was known to beat 8th and 9th graders.
 However, when it was time to try out for the school basketball team, he wasn't able to make a standard left-hand lay up, which was a requirement for making the roster.
-That very night he practiced for hours until he had it down, and on the next day of tryouts, he made the team.
+That night he practiced for hours until he had it down, and on the next day of tryouts, he made the team.

-During the summers, Rick worked as a lifeguard.
-Learning by repetition, he would shoot for hours at a time between shifts at the local Memorial Park.
-He gave kids ice cream money to help retrieve loose balls.
-After the likes of Ken Sailors, Glen Roberts and Paul Arizin, Rick later helped establish the idealistic jump shot form before it was ever textbook, influencing a number of future shooters at all levels in the sport.

 High school career

 Rick "the Rocket" Mount attended Lebanon High School in Lebanon, Indiana.
-There, he led his team in scoring, including 33.1 ppg throughout his junior and senior seasons.
-His game started to attract national attention.
+There, he led his team in scoring, including 33.1 points per game (ppg) throughout his junior and senior seasons.
+It was at this time that he started to attract national attention.
 In 1965, Lebanon played Crawfordsville High School at Hinkle Fieldhouse in Indianapolis, Indiana.
 With 10,000 people in attendance, the team made enough money to buy a bus.
-He scored 57 points in the game.
-On February 14, 1966, Mount became the first high school athlete to appear on the cover of Sports Illustrated, which featured him standing in front of a barn located in his Boone County homeland.
+He scored 57 points in that game.

+On February 14, 1966, Mount appeared on the cover of Sports Illustrated, which featured him standing in front of a barn located in Boone County, Indiana.
+A frequent misconception is that Rick was the first high school athlete (or male high school athlete) to be featured on the cover of Sports Illustrated in 1966, though there had been several prior to this time; he was, in fact, the first high school boy representing a team sport to appear on the cover.
 At the end of his senior year, he won the Indiana "Mr. Basketball" award and was named "USA Basketball Yearbook Player of the Year," given to the nation's best high school player.
-He finished his Lebanon career with 2,595 points, at the time the second-highest total in Indiana high school history; as of December 2021 he is seventh.
+He finished his Lebanon career with 2,595 points, at the time it was the second-highest total in Indiana high school history; as of December 2021, he is seventh.